BRP Gregorio del Pilar (PS-15)

 BRP Gregorio del Pilar (PS-15) is the lead ship of her class of offshore patrol vessel of the Philippine Navy.
 She is the second ship to be named after Gregorio del Pilar, a Filipino revolutionary general known for his role at the Battle of Tirad Pass.
 She was originally designated as "PF-15" from 2012 to mid-2016.
 Then the Navy adopted a new code designation system and she was redesignated as "FF-15".
-In February 2019, the Navy downgraded the status of the entire class from frigate to patrol ship and redesignated her to "PS-15".
+In February 2019, the Navy downgraded the status of the entire class from frigate to patrol ship and redesignated her as "PS-15".

-From 1967–2011, the ship was a Hamilton-class high endurance cutter of the United States Coast Guard, known as USCGC Hamilton.
-The U.S. decommissioned the cutter on 28 March 2011, and was acquired by the Philippines under the Excess Defense Articles and the Foreign Assistance Act.
+From 1967 to 2011, the ship was a Hamilton-class high endurance cutter of the United States Coast Guard, known as USCGC Hamilton.
+The United States decommissioned the cutter on 28 March 2011, and she was acquired by the Philippines under the Excess Defense Articles and the Foreign Assistance Act.
 It is one of three ex-US Coast Guard Hamilton-class cutters that serve in the Philippine Navy.